 Open, candid conversations between undergraduates interested in pursuing graduate studies in the chemical sciences and current graduate students

-In Spring 2023 semester, the Chemistry Department’s Office of Undergraduate Research is launching Lunch with a Graduate Student, a new mentoring program funded by the ACS Diversity, Equity and Respect Grant.
-The goal of the program is to foster open, candid conversations between undergraduates interested in pursuing graduate studies in the chemical sciences and current graduate students.
-These conversations will occur over a provided meal from a restaurant on campus scheduled at the undergraduate student’s convenience in either one-on-one or small group formats, depending on student preferences.
+The Chemistry Department’s Office of Undergraduate Research is continuing Lunch with a Graduate Student, a mentoring program funded by the ACS Diversity, Equity and Respect Grant, for the fall 2023 semester.
+The goal of the program is to foster open, candid conversations between undergraduates interested in the chemical sciences and current graduate students.
+These conversations will occur over a provided meal from a restaurant on campus scheduled at the undergraduate student’s convenience.
 These mentoring lunches will provide a platform to discuss navigating issues such as social dynamics, career paths, and timelines in graduate school.
 A targeted goal of the program is to connect students with mentors who may share similar identities and experiences.

 Information for Mentees (Undergraduates)

-Undergraduates of any interest level are encouraged to apply by filling out this short application form by March 1st, 2023.
-Due to limited space in the program’s inaugural semester, preference will be given to students who plan to graduate Fall 2023 or later.
+Undergraduates of any interest level are encouraged to apply.
+The application form will be released on September 29, 2023.
 This program is an excellent opportunity to learn key “soft” skills necessary for success in graduate school such as navigating social dynamics and making connections.

-Applicants will be notified by March 13 whether they have been chosen to participate in the program and how to contact their graduate student mentors.
-It will be the mentee’s responsibility to contact the mentor to arrange a mutually acceptable date and time between March 20 and April 21 for the mentorship meeting.
+Applicants will be notified by late October whether they have been chosen to participate in the program and will be contacted by their graduate student mentors.
+The mentor will reach out to the mentee to arrange a mutually acceptable date and time between November 1st and November 22nd for the mentorship meeting.
 Mentees will choose whether to have the mentorship meeting at Subway (either Subway location), Aldo’s Cafe, or the Wisconsin Union (either Union South or Memorial Union).

 Although the purpose of the program is to generate genuine, organic conversations, a list of example discussion topics can be found at the right of this page.
 Within one week of the meeting, mentees will also be required to fill out a short reflection form (which will be posted here and sent out by email later).
 Although we will do our best to match undergraduates with graduate student volunteers who share provided identities (e.g. gender or LGBTQ+ identity, racial or ethnic background, family/parental status, etc.), we cannot ensure that any or all identities will be common between mentor and mentee.